-Easy Homemade Bread Bowls for Two are fluffy and light and are amazing filled with a yummy soup or dip.
-They are easy to make and the bread from the inside can be used to dip with or made into homemade croutons.
-This small batch recipe makes 2 bowls using just a handful of ingredients and is so much better than store-bought bread bowls.
+This Easy Bread Bowl Recipe for Two is fluffy, light, and perfect for filling with a delicious soup or dip.
+The bowls are simple to make, and the bread from the inside can be used for dipping or transformed into homemade croutons.
+This small-batch recipe yields two bowls using just a handful of ingredients and is far superior to store-bought bread bowls.

 Need soup or dip to go in these bowls?
 Try this Creamy Vegetable Soup, or this Loaded Baked Potato Soup, or this Beer Dip.